Norwegian crown princess apologizes to royals and all 'disappointed' by her Epstein contacts

 The Norwegian Economic Crime Investigation Service, a mixed unit of police and prosecutors, said Thursday that it would look into whether gifts, travel or loans were received by former Prime Minister Thorbjørn Jagland in connection with his positions.

 Jagland was Norway’s prime minister between 1996 and 1997.
-He also has chaired the Norwegian Nobel Committee and was secretary general of the Council of Europey.
+He also has chaired the Norwegian Nobel Committee and was secretary general of the Council of Europe.

 The files revealed years of contact between the politician and Epstein.
 Emails indicate that he made plans to visit Epstein’s island with his family in 2014, when he was chairman of the Nobel committee, with an Epstein assistant organizing the flights.